 While concentrates are typically purchased in gram or half-gram increments, a single dose is often times much smaller, as indicated in the image above.
 We recommend trying it!
 Start with a small dab, roughly the size of a grain of rice, and taking more as needed.
 Did you know you can even dab CBD isolate?
-It's a wonderfully potent and fast-acting consumption method and we highly recommend Ambary Gardens (shown in image below).

 If you enjoy dabbing but don’t like the blowtorch element, you might like the Loto Legend.
 The high-end, all-electronic rig uses magnetic energy to heat the dab, so you’ll never need to use a propane torch or replace an atomizer again.
 Perfect for concentrates and isolates alike, the Legend is a dab rig with the soul of a bong.

 Do You Feel Like We’ve Only Scratched the Surface?